Skip to main content

 Set a default project

-Choose a default project for Slack-originated tasks.
+Choose a default project for Slack-originated threads.
 This is used for DMs and channels without an explicit mapping.

 Mention @Capy in any channel where the app is installed.
-Capy creates a task from your message and responds in a thread.
-You can continue the conversation in that thread - messages are synced to the task.
+Capy starts a thread from your message and responds in a Slack thread.
+You can continue the conversation there - messages are synced to the Capy thread.
 You can also share images and files in the message.
-Capy will pick them up as context for the task.
+Capy will pick them up as context for the thread.

 Thread controls